cbans/inet_4031_adduser_script/README.md

 ## Command Execution

-The script must have executable permission set (e.g., $ chmod +x create-users.py) and is run from the command line using input redirection with elevated privileges.
+The script must have executable permission set ($ chmod +x create-users.py) and is run from the command line using input redirection with elevated privileges.
 The necessary execution command is: sudo ./create-users.py < create-users.input

 ## Dry Run
 A Dry Run is a crucial safety feature that allows the user to test the script's logic and ensure it generates the correct commands without making any permanent modifications to the system.
 To enable a dry run, the user must: